Sierra West Machine Shop Build

 The next procedure was the painting, weathering and positioning of the hearth.
 I built a small coal storage area from scratch and placed it nearby against the far wall.
 Next up were the support posts for the rafter footings.
 To each post I added a lantern carefully hiding its wiring in a recessed area along the back of the post.
 The lanterns came from Gilbert Lacroix (GLX Scale Models Inc.).
 Joining the shop engine to the boiler with metal piping proved rather difficult.
 I had to bring the two models out from the shop floor and carefully determine the distance between them.
 Some of the piping also exited out the side of the building.
 Once the two objects were carefully joined I took “surgeon’s care” in moving the conjoined units back onto the shop floor in the hope the piping would “hold” and it did, thankfully!
 The shop engine became the first item joined by a belt up to the main drive shaft in the rafters.

 I removed the upper rafter sections from their footings as the process of glueing the machines in place, one at a time, began.
 I again referenced the drawing I had made to determine the proper location of each machine on the shop floor before attaching a belt from the pulley on the machine up to its’ appointed countershaft.
 The countershaft for each machine was created on the workbench as a full assembly and then placed up top the rafter beam.
 As for the belting, I pondered for a while the material to use that could be painted and not warp over time due to climate and moisture conditions.
 Doug had read about Tyvek and we decided to give it a go.
 It worked perfectly!
 I painted the belts a burnt sienna colour and later weathered them down.
 They match the colours perfectly from many images of belts I found on-line.
 Following the shop engine, the first machine to go in place was the 36” vertical drill.
 Because it has a belt shifter on its lower pulley, it was not necessary for me to create a shifter up top.
+Initially, I had inadvertently placed a third pulley on the countershaft up top, but because Doug and I realized it was not required I removed it as you can see in the next image where only two pulleys properly reside on the countershaft to the right.

 The next machine on the list was the 24” engine lathe.
 It would require a belt shifter up in the rafters to move the belts to the various sized pulleys down below.
 This meant the creation from scratch of the countershaft along with the planking to allow the wooden belt shifter to be swung along its fulcrum to move the belts.
 I took care to determine the proper distances for the bearings to hold the assembly.
 Tiny detail parts were glued along the smaller rod attached to the belt shifter that would act as guides to move the belts.
 (Image 9) I scratchbuilt each wooden paddle that acts as the belt shifter.
 It typically tapers down to a narrow handle at the base which is painted red for safety.